tjheslin1/sunday-arcana-recruitment/doc.md

 _Prerequisite: at least one recruited follower_
 <div style='margin-top:0px'></div>

-You can expend a use of your Wild Shape feature to guide any followers within 50 miles of you on their travels.
+You can expend a use of your Wild Shape feature to guide followers within 50 miles of you on their travels.
 For the next 8 hours they can travel twice as far across any natural ground and ignore difficult terrain.

 Your Wild Guide might take the form of a series of bird calls that guide your followers to the clearest paths of a forest,